The College of Wooster ROI Analysis

 ROI Analysis

-Based on the provided data, it would take approximately 4.2 years for a graduate to earn an amount equal to their median debt, assuming earnings of $31,623 per year.
+Based on the provided data, it would take approximately 2.1 years for a graduate to earn an amount equal to their median debt, assuming they earn the median salary one year after graduation and do not have any other expenses.
+This is calculated by dividing the median debt by the median earnings one year after graduation.

 Generated from College Scorecard & IPEDS data